Notes on the Geography of Israel: Akko

-Six or seven miles north of Haifa, Akko (Acre) is an ancient city.
+Six or seven miles north of Haifa, Akko or Acre is an ancient city.
 Displaced by Caesarea, it was restored to prominence when that city's harbor silted in the 7th century.
 Akko fell to the Crusaders in 1104, was taken by Saladin in 1187, seized by Richard the Lion-Heart three years later, and lost to the Mamluks in 1250.
-For the next 500 years it was abandoned, until Ottoman weakness encouraged a local statelet run in Napoleon's time by the Albanian Ahmed Pasha, known as el-Jazzar, "the butcher."
+For the next 500 years it was abandoned until Ottoman weakness in Napoleon's time prompted an Albanian named Ahmed Pasha to take over.
+His common name was el-Jazzar, "the butcher."

-The sea wall, re-faced by el-Jazzar after the destruction caused by Napoleon's unsuccessful siege of 1799.
+The sea wall, re-faced by el-Jazzar after the Napoleon's unsuccessful siege of 1799.

 A more distant view of the wall, with St. John's Church (1737) perched on the vaulting of a Crusader church.

 The so-called "dormitory," deep within the recently excavated fortress of the Knights Hospitallers: it may have been used for other purposes.
 Like the rest of the fortress, it was abandoned for centuries.
-The Turks restored parts of the structure during the 18th and 19th centuries, but this deep room has only recently been excavated by the Israelis.
+The Turks restored parts of the structure during the 18th and 19th centuries, but this deep room has only recently been excavated.

 The Gothic vaulting of the adjoining refectory.